wp-plugins/hitsteps-visitor-manager/readme.txt

 = 4.15 =
 + Integration with WooCommerce as Analytics allows you to receive your customers detail and pageview path within "New Order" emails

+= 4.22 =
+* Contact form 7 update compatibility and bug fix for form generator button.
+Updated form editor to be compatible with Contact form 7 v4.2

 == Frequently Asked Questions ==